Click and Clack's As the Wrench Turns

-Click and Clack's As the Wrench Turns is an adult animated television series produced by Atomic Cartoons and airs on PBS.
+Click and Clack's As the Wrench Turns is an American adult animated sitcom animated by Atomic Cartoons that aired on PBS.
 The series follows the adventures of the brothers Click and Clack from their auto repair shop, Car Talk Plaza.
 It stars Tom (Click) and Ray Magliozzi (Clack), also known as the Tappet Brothers, from National Public Radio's Car Talk.
 The show was the first primetime animated series for a general audience to be produced and aired by PBS.